easy sourdough starter from scratch

 • It nearly triples in size within a few hours (which is a typical rise for an all-purpose flour starter at this hydration).
 It has many small bubbles throughout and on the surface and has an almost “fluffy” texture.

-• It had a pleasant, sweet, yeasty aroma with a hint of sourness at its peak (not an unpleasant smell).
+• It has a pleasant, sweet, yeasty aroma with a hint of sourness at its peak (not an unpleasant smell).

-bubbly sourdough starter that has recently begun to fall after reaching its peak in the jar
+bubbly starter that has recently begun to fall after reaching its peak in the jar

 You can place a rubber band on the jar at the level of your starter or mark it with a dry erase marker right after you refresh it so you can clearly see how much it rises within a few hours.